The purpose of this page is to collect various material related to the

 distribution, allowing for the presence of skewness.

-The distribution is obtained by introducing a skewness parameter
+to regulate both skewness and kurthosis.
+The distribution is obtained by

-to the usual t density.
+introducing a skewness parameter to the usual t density.

 Introduction